shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Level 3 Subclass Features

-### Bond Disdain
+### Disdain Hinder

+Choose a school of magic, this becomes your Disdained School.
+You may choose an additional disdained school whenever you choose an additional bonded school.
+Your disdained schools may overlap with your bonded schools.

-You can disrupt others who are casting spells in your bonded schools.
-You may choose 2 Bond Disdain options from the list below.
-You learn a new bond disdain option whenever you learn a bond affinity option.
+You can disrupt others who are casting spells in your disdained schools.
+You may choose 2 Disdain Hinder options from the list below.
+You learn a new Disdain Hinder option whenever you learn a bond affinity option.

 -   Costly: Double the amount of MP spent to cast this spell.
 If the caster can’t pay the cost, the spell fails, still spending any MP they already spent.
 -   Close: Half this spell’s cast range.